Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

 .. contents:: Table of Contents

-Kurento Media Server is controlled by means of an JSON-RPC API, implemented in terms of the **Kurento Protocol** specification as described in this document, based on :term:`WebSocket` and :term:`JSON-RPC`.
+Kurento Media Server exposes a full fledged API to let applications process media in several ways.
+To allow this rich API, Kurento requires full-duplex communications between the controlling Application Server and the media server itself.
+For this reason, the **Kurento Protocol** is implemented on top of :term:`JSON-RPC` and uses the :term:`WebSocket` transport.

+Thorough this document, the word "**client**" is used to refer to the :doc:`Application Server </user/writing_applications>`, which acts as brain and controller of Kurento.